Accession | ARO:3000746 |

 Model Type: protein homolog model

-Model Definition: The protein homolog model is an AMR detection model.
-Protein homolog models detect a protein sequence based on its similarity to a curated reference sequence.
-A protein homolog model has only one parameter: a curated BLASTP bitscore cutoff for determining the strength of a match.
-Protein homolog model matches to reference sequences are categorized on three criteria: perfect, strict and loose.
-A perfect match is 100% identical to the reference sequence along its entire length; a strict match is not identical but the bitscore of the matched sequence is greater than the curated BLASTP bitscore cutoff.
-Loose matches are other sequences with a match bitscore less than the curated BLASTP bitscore.
+Model Definition: Protein Homolog Models (PHM) detect protein sequences based on their similarity to a curated reference sequence, using curated BLASTP bitscore cut-offs.
+Protein Homolog Models apply to all genes that confer resistance through their presence in an organism, such as the presence of a beta-lactamase gene on a plasmid.
+PHMs include a reference sequence and a bitscore cut-off for detection using BLASTP.
+A Perfect RGI match is 100% identical to the reference protein sequence along its entire length, a Strict RGI match is not identical but the bit-score of the matched sequence is greater than the curated BLASTP bit-score cutoff, Loose RGI matches have a bit-score less than the curated BLASTP bit-score cut-off.

 Bit-score Cut-off (blastP): 250